FREQUENTLY ASKED QUESTIONS

 Everyone is different in their therapy protocol, but generally total knee replacement patients need 6-12 weeks of therapy.
 Total knee replacement patients begin therapy immediately after surgery.

 How long will I need pain medication?

 This is a very individual answer.
 Pain medication is necessary to participate in the therapy that is important to your overall healing and improvement.
 We ask that patients take pain medication only if they have pain and to try to discontinue use of narcotic medications within 4-6 weeks after surgery.
-Federal laws now require handwritten prescriptions for narcotic medications.
-These cannot be refilled by phone.
+Pain medications can only be refilled electronically and during business hours.

 Do I have any life-long restrictions?

 Total knee replacements were initially developed for pain relief.
 Today’s knee replacement patients are active individuals who want to return to an active lifestyle.
 The quality of the materials have dramatically improved and extended the lifespan of the replaced joint.
 We do not recommend that knee replacement patients begin or return to running or jogging for exercise.
 Walking is a better choice and reduces wear and tear on the replaced joint.